Health Advice For Travellers - Health tips for travellers to the Australian Outback

 • Insect bites - mosquitoes, sand flies, and other nasty insects can cause itchy spots and infections.
 Malaria is not common in Australia, so there is no need to take malaria prophylaxis.

-Apply insect repellents frequently.
+• Apply insect repellents frequently.
 Wear long sleeves and long pants after sunset, especially near water.
 And when you got bitten, my best tip is to apply Australia's natural remedy, Tea Tree Oil.
-It stops the itching and prevent infections.
+It stops the itching and prevents infections.

 • In case of any emergency call 000.
 This call connects to the ambulance, fire and police services, whichever you need.

-Australia's high standards in health care can become costly if you need a doctor, or even worse, have to go to hospital.
-A health insurance for travellers is highly recommended before you go on your Outback trip.
+Australia's high standards in health care, so it can become costly if you need a doctor, or even worse, have to go to hospital.
+A health insurance for travellers from overseas is highly recommended before you go on your Outback trip.
 It puts your mind at ease.

 If you need a doctor